Xrdp

 xrdp is a free and open-source implementation of Microsoft RDP (Remote Desktop Protocol) server that enables operating systems other than Microsoft Windows (such as Linux and BSD-style operating systems) to provide a fully functional RDP-compatible remote desktop experience.
 It works by bridging graphics from the X Window System to the client and relaying controls from the client back to X Window Server.

-According to the developers, the protocol works with rdesktop, FreeRDP and Microsoft's own Remote Desktop Client.
+The protocol works with rdesktop, FreeRDP and Microsoft's own Remote Desktop Client.

 Modes of operation

 In order to relay the graphics and controls between the X Window System and the user, XRDP can utilize several forwarding modes: